umenthum/frizzle/README.md

 * Fix hard coded paths to boot.bin, test.bin in main.cpp
 * Document peripheral interfaces (MMIO address layout, etc)
 * Better document dependencies (provide `yum install ...packages...` and `apt install ...packages...`, tips for installing SystemC, Verilator, RISC-V tools)
+* Provide an option for the OpenOCD/JTAG VPI connection initiation to be non-blocking so sims can proceed without having to attach OpenOCD each time (maybe spawn a thread)
 * Many more... `grep TODO . -R`

 ## LICENSE